ruby-vietnam/hardcore-rule/solution_collector/README.md

 # Solution collector

+## Usage

-First, please make sure you have `GITHUB_TOKEN` as your environment variable.
+- First, please make sure you have `GITHUB_TOKEN` as your environment variable.
+- Find runable file in folder `prebuilt`

 ```
 USAGE: